kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 ### Non-Goals

-- Enable CSI drivers to return a new accessibility requirement on ControllerModifyVolume.
+- Enable CSI drivers to return a new accessibility requirement on ControllerModifyVolume (future work).
 - Modifying the core scheduling logic of Kubernetes.
 - Implementing cloud provider-specific solutions within Kubernetes core.
-- Re-scheduling running pods with volumes being modified, or interrupting workloads in any way.
+- Re-scheduling running pods with volumes being modified, or directly interrupting workloads.

 ## Proposal